Learn the basics with a private lesson

 My verdict

-These are right up there with the best-performing cheap paddles I've ever tested.
-They have enough power, control, and spin to win you games early on in your pickleball journey.
-Throw in a Selkirk paddle bag and four pickleballs and you've got a set on your hands that will be hard to beat for its quality and value.
+These Neo paddles are some of the best-performing cheap paddles I've ever tested.
+They have the largest sweet spot for the best forgiveness, but also enough power, control, and spin to win you games early on in your pickleball journey.
+Throw in a Selkirk paddle bag and four pickleballs and you've got a set that's hard to beat for its quality and value.

 Today’s best deal